DIRECTLab/carla-energy-consumption/docs/carla-unreal5-notes.md

 * Getting lots more permission issues.
 Been running this command on a couple of folders in `CarlaUE5` to move permissions back to the user.
 Doing so has been making the launch go longer not being run as sudo, has not failed yet.

 #### Fixed
+TODO I could add these as part of the build script, I think
 1. `sudo chown -R $USER:$USER /home/carla/CarlaUE5/Build/`
 2. `sudo chown -R $USER:$USER /home/carla/CarlaUE5/PythonAPI/`
 3. `sudo chown -R $USER:$USER /home/carla/CarlaUE5/Unreal/`